maggietieu/maggietieu/README.md

 <h1> Hi there!
 I'm Maggie. </h1>

 I'm currently a junior at the University of Florida studying Computer Science.
-Here, you will find several of the projects I've worked on.
+Here, you will find several of the (public) projects I've worked on!

-Discover more of my projects and past experiences through my LinkedIn profile: https://www.linkedin.com/in/maggietieu/.
+Discover more of my projects and past CS experiences through my LinkedIn profile: https://www.linkedin.com/in/maggietieu/.

 [![Maggie's GitHub Stats](https://github-readme-stats.vercel.app/api?username=maggietieu)](https://github.com/maggietieu/github-readme-stats)